-The University of Tennessee recognizes that emergency conditions can occur at any time and no one policy can cover every emergency condition or the limitations presented by various disabilities.
-Individuals with disabilities will need to make decisions based upon the circumstances they are presented with at the time of each emergency.
+The University of Tennessee recognizes that emergency conditions can occur at any time and no one policy can cover every emergency situation, nor the functional limitations presented by various disabilities.
+Individuals with disabilities will need to make decisions based on the circumstances they are presented with at the time of each emergency.

-Each individual with a disability is encouraged to download the LiveSafe App.
-Contact the Office of Emergency Management if assistance is needed to develop an individual plan of action.
-Students who reside in University Housing should also meet with their Hall Director and Resident Assistant Advisor to communicate their disability-related needs as well.
-Once each semester, Hall Directors are required by the Assistant Director of Housing Services, to identify residents with disabilities, gather necessary assistance information, and work with Emergency Management and Student Disability Services to provide proper evacuation procedures for their residents.
+Prior planning and practicing of emergency evacuation routes are important in assuring a safe evacuation.
+Every individual with a disability is encouraged to download the LiveSafe App and contact the Office of Emergency Management (OEM) if assistance is needed to develop an individual plan of action.
+Faculty and staff are also encouraged to complete the Emergency Preparedness Training via Online@UT (Canvas).
+Students who reside in University Housing should meet with their Hall Director and Resident Assistant Advisor to communicate their disability-related needs as well.
+Once each semester, Hall Directors are required by the Assistant Director of Housing Services, to identify residents with disabilities, gather necessary assistance information, and work with OEM and Student Disability Services (SDS) to provide proper evacuation procedures for their residents.

-Typically, elevators are recalled to the ground level floor in the event of an emergency and remain inactive until emergency personnel determine the building is safe to reenter.
-Therefore, whenever possible, it is recommended that individuals with mobility impairments be assigned housing on a level from which they are able to exit without the use of the elevator and unassisted.
-Individuals with mobility impairments and who are assigned to floors that require the use of the elevator and/or assistance, should immediately dial 911 to report their current location and that they will move to the nearest stairwell to wait for assistance.
-Upon admission, students may contact SDS to request housing accommodations including a room assignment on the lowest floor and if available.
+Typically, elevators are recalled to the ground level floor in the event of an emergency and remain inactive until emergency personnel determines the building is safe for re-entry.
+Therefore, whenever possible, it is recommended that students with mobility disabilities who live on campus be assigned housing on a level from which they are able to independently exit without the use of the elevator.
+Upon admission, students may contact SDS to request housing accommodations, including a room assignment on the lowest floor, if available.
+Individuals with mobility disabilities who require assistance to evacuate should immediately dial 911 to report their current location and move to the nearest stairwell to wait for assistance.